 How to Invest in National Pension System?

 NPS is governed by the Pension Fund Regulatory and Development Authority of India (PFRDA).
 If you are 18 to 65 years old, you are eligible to invest in the NPS.
-In recent times, the NPS rules have been flexible to adapt to the evolving times, thus making this saving scheme investor friendly.
+In recent times, the NPS rules have been flexible to adapt to the evolving times, thus making this savings scheme investor friendly.

 NPS offers the following two types of accounts:

-There is no cap on the maximum investment you can make to your Tier I account.
+There is no cap on the maximum investment you can make in your Tier I account.
 The money you invest in this account is locked until you turn 60.
 On turning 60, you can withdraw 60% of the corpus as a lump sum.
 You must use the balance of 40% of the corpus to buy an annuity plan from an insurance company that will pay you a monthly pension.

 One significant factor differentiating Tier II accounts is that the investments made in Tier II accounts do not enjoy any exemption.
 You do not get any benefits from your Tier II account investments.